mike-barber/rust-fast-linear-estimator/README.md

 This is more of a proof of concept than an actual library.
 However, it does work and is pretty fast.
 These are the objectives I had in mind:

-- Test using a natively compiled Rust library from C# (.net core, of course) on Linux and Windows (x86_64)
+- Test using a natively compiled Rust library from C# (DotNet Core, of course)
+    - running on the following platforms
+        - Linux x86_64
+        - Windows x86_64
+        - Linux aarch64 (ARM)
     - create a safe C# wrapper that preserves the invariants required
     - reduce the costs of calling the native library by using `Span` and `stackalloc` where appropriate
     - avoid any allocations in Rust or C#